-2.7 Installation guidelines
+2.7.2 Installation guidelines

-General The installation guidelines contain information about the interference free deployment of a PLC system.
+The installation guidelines contain information about the interference free deployment of a PLC system.
 There is the description of the ways, interference may occur in your PLC, how you can make sure the electromagnetic compatibility (EMC), and how you manage the isolation.

 What does EMC mean?

 Electromagnetic compatibility (EMC) means the ability of an electrical device, to function error free in an electromagnetic environment without being interfered respectively without interfering the environment.

-The VIPA components are developed for the deployment in industrial environments and meets high demands on the EMC.
+The components are developed for the deployment in industrial environments and meets high demands on the EMC.
 Nevertheless you should project an EMC planning before installing the components and take conceivable interference causes into account.

+Industrial security and installation guidelines > Installation guidelines

+Possible interference causes

+Electromagnetic interferences may interfere your control via different ways:

+- Electromagnetic fields (RF coupling)

+- Magnetic fields with power frequency

+- Bus system

+- Power supply

-Possible interference causes Electromagnetic interferences may interfere your control via different ways: causes Electromagnetic fields (RF coupling) Magnetic fields with neuron fragmanay Magnetic fields with power frequencyBus system Power supply Protected earth conductor Depending on the spreading medium (lead bound or lead free) and the distance to the interference cause, interferences to your control occur by means of different coupling mechanisms.
-There are: galvanic coupling capacitive coupling inductive coupling radiant coupling Basic rules for EMC In the most times it is enough to take care of some elementary rules to guarantee the EMC.
+- Protected earth conductor

+Depending on the spreading medium (lead bound or lead free) and the distance to the interference cause, interferences to your control occur by means of different coupling mechanisms.

+There are:

+- galvanic coupling

+- capacitive coupling

+- inductive coupling

+- radiant coupling

+Basic rules for EMC

+In the most times it is enough to take care of some elementary rules to guarantee the EMC.
 Please regard the following basic rules when installing your PLC.
-Take care of a correct area-wide grounding of the inactive metal parts when installing your components.
-Install a central connection between the ground and the protected earth conductor system.
-Connect all inactive metal extensive and impedance-low.
-Please try not to use aluminium parts.
-Aluminium is easily oxidizing and is there- fore less suitable for grounding.
-When cabling, take care of the correct line routing.
-Organize your cabling in line groups (high voltage, current supply, signal and data lines).
-Always lay your high voltage lines and signal respectively data lines in separate channels or bundles.
-Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet).

-- Proof the correct fixing of the lead isolation. - Data lines must be laid isolated. - Analog lines must be laid isolated.
-When transmitting signals with small amplitudes the one sided laying of the isolation may be favourable. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metallised plug cases for isolated data lines. - In special use cases you should appoint special EMC actions. - Consider to wire all inductivities with erase links. - Please consider luminescent lamps can influence signal lines. - Create a homogeneous reference potential and ground all electrical operating supplies when possible. - Please take care for the targeted employment of the grounding actions.
+- Take care of a correct area-wide grounding of the inactive metal parts when installing your components. - Install a central connection between the ground and the protected earth conductor system. - Connect all inactive metal extensive and impedance-low. - Please try not to use aluminium parts.
+Aluminium is easily oxidizing and is therefore less suitable for grounding. - When cabling, take care of the correct line routing. - Organize your cabling in line groups (high voltage, current supply, signal and data lines). - Always lay your high voltage lines and signal respectively data lines in separate channels or bundles. - Route the signal and data lines as near as possible beside ground areas (e.g. suspension bars, metal rails, tin cabinet). - Proof the correct fixing of the lead isolation. - Data lines must be shielded. - Analog lines must be shielded.
+When transmitting signals with small amplitudes the one sided laying of the isolation may be favourable. - Cables for frequency inverters, servo and stepper motors must be shielded. - Lay the line isolation extensively on an isolation/protected earth conductor rail directly after the cabinet entry and fix the isolation with cable clamps. - Make sure that the isolation/protected earth conductor rail is connected impedance-low with the cabinet. - Use metallic or metallised plug cases for isolated data lines. - In special use cases you should appoint special EMC actions. - Consider to wire all inductivities with erase links. - Please consider luminescent lamps can influence signal lines. - Create a homogeneous reference potential and ground all electrical operating supplies when possible. - Please take care for the targeted employment of the grounding actions.
 The grounding of the PLC serves for protection and functionality activity. - Connect installation parts and cabinets with your PLC in star topology with the isolation/protected earth conductor system.
 So you avoid ground loops. - If there are potential differences between installation parts and cabinets, lay sufficiently dimensioned potential compensation lines.